+French Heirloom 1787.
 A rare Heirloom preserved by the Carmelite monks of France.
-Has deep smooth ribs and skin so dark green that it is almost black but ripens to a mottled orange.
+Has deep smooth ribs and skin so dark green that it is almost black but ripens to mottled orange.
 Aromatic flesh that is gently sweet.
 Grows 2-3 lb fruits.
-15 seeds

-Harvest- Look for the following signs as it does take some practice on telling when they are ready to harvest.
-The skin tone changes and netting becomes heavy, the ends soften, they will slip from the vines or a gentle tug will pull it away from the vine, a crack develops around the stem, the closet tendril to the stem dries, and the aroma increases when ripening.
+Harvest: Look for the following signs as it does take some practice on telling when they are ready to harvest.
+The skin tone changes and netting becomes heavy, the ends soften, they will slip from the vines or a gentle tug will pull it away from the vine, a crack develops around the stem, the closest tendril to the stem dries, and the aroma increases when ripe.